vmware-archive/nsxramlclient/readme.md

 # Version History

+### Version 2.0.4
+Added fail_mode='' option in NsxClient to raise an exception instead of sys.exit when setting fail_mode='raise', or continue without an exception if set to fail_mode='continue'.
+Default is still fail_mode='exit' to preserve backwards compatibility.
+Read the changed *'Create a session object'* section for mode details

 ### Version 2.0.3
 Change in the dependencies to include 'oyopenssl' to make nsxramlclient easier to install on Windows